The Bayer School of Natural and Environmental Sciences: Living the Spiritan Mission

 The Master of Science in Environmental Science and Management (ESM) has been in existence for more than 20-years.
 Matriculating its first students in August 1992, this specialty master's program in the Bayer School has since graduated more than 400 environmental professionals.
 Duquesne was one of the first colleges in the country to offer an environmental master's program that focused on training professionals in the management of environmental issues, based upon a demand for those who could manage key issues and policies.
 The program is continually changing with the times to address new issues that emerge in the field.
 One of the key elements of this program is a high degree of exposure to various environmental professions that are represented by the adjunct professors that are an integral part of the program.
 The program has teamed with other schools and, with federal funding, operated international programs focused on energy extraction, water supplies and renewable energy management, as well as launching Duquesne's first multidisciplinary undergraduate course in sustainability.
 CERE is a prime example of the teacher-scholar model at work here at Duquesne University, and is a hallmark of the university's and Bayer School's commitment to educating students to be stewards of the environment.

-B. The Bayer Scholars Program and the Undergraduate Research Program (URP) and Research Symposium.
+B. The Undergraduate Research Program (URP) and Research Symposium.

 Duquesne University's Undergraduate Research Program is funded by the Bayer School of Natural and Environmental Sciences, the School of Pharmacy, the National Science Foundation and the departments and faculty of the University.
 This program provides students with research experience essential for a career in the sciences.
 Students are encouraged to start research during their freshman year, thus providing them with a maximum exposure to the experiential learning opportunities available in the Bayer School.
 These hands-on experiences are an invaluable component of a science student's education.
 Each summer, the undergraduate research program culminates with the Undergraduate Research Symposium where student participants present their research to their peers, mentors, faculty, friends and families as oral or poster presentation.
 On average 100 undergraduate students take part in this event each summer.